ckmanees/no-more-changes/README.md

-## 🚫 NoMoreChanges for Eclipse
+# 🚫 NoMoreChanges: An AI-Powered Commit Message Generator Plugin for the Eclipse IDE

-Tired of writing 'bug fixes' or 'changes' for your commits? **NoMoreChanges** is an intelligent Eclipse plugin designed to end that habit.
-It seamlessly integrates into your workflow by automatically generating a clear and descriptive commit message for you when you click the **Commit** button in the Git Staging view.

-It analyzes your staged code to understand its purpose, helping you maintain a clean, understandable project history with zero extra clicks.
+Supercharge your development workflow with **NoMoreChanges**, a cutting-edge **Eclipse Plugin** that leverages the power of **Generative AI** to automate commit message writing.
+Tired of generic commits?
+This intelligent developer tool integrates directly into the **Eclipse IDE** and uses **Artificial Intelligence** to analyze your staged changes and generate precise, descriptive commit messages instantly.

+Boost your productivity, enforce high-quality version control standards, and let this smart **AI assistant** handle the descriptive work, so you can focus on coding.

 ---
-## ⚙️ Features
+## 🚀 Key Features & AI Capabilities

-* **Automatic Generation on Commit**: No extra buttons to push.
-Simply click the standard **Commit** button in the Git Staging view, and a descriptive message is instantly generated and populated for you.
-* **Context-Aware Analysis**: Intelligently analyzes code diffs (added, modified, and deleted lines) to understand the *intent* behind your changes.
-* **Manual Refresh**: If you stage or unstage files, simply use the new **Refresh** button in the Staging view to ensure the AI has the latest context before you commit.
-* **Configurable API Key**: Easily add your OpenAI API key through a dedicated menu in Eclipse's preferences.
+* **Zero-Touch AI Commit Generation**: Experience true workflow automation.
+This plugin's core feature is its ability to generate a commit message automatically when you click the standard **Commit** button in the **Eclipse Git Staging (EGit)** view.
+No extra clicks, no context switching—just seamless **AI-powered** assistance.

+* **Intelligent Diff Analysis**: Powered by advanced machine learning models, the plugin performs a deep, context-aware analysis of your `git diff`.
+It understands the semantic intent behind your added, modified, and deleted lines of code to produce a summary that truly reflects the work done.

+* **Seamless EGit Integration**: Built exclusively for the **Eclipse IDE**, NoMoreChanges feels like a native feature.
+It respects the standard Eclipse workflow, including using the "Refresh" button in the Staging view to re-index your changes for the most accurate **AI analysis**.

+* **Powered by OpenAI**: Leverage a state-of-the-art language model for top-tier message generation.
+Simply configure your **OpenAI API key** in the Eclipse preferences to unlock the full potential of this **generative AI plugin**.

 ---
 ## 🔑 Requirements & Configuration

-Before you can use the plugin, you must configure it with your OpenAI API key.
+To leverage the power of OpenAI's cutting-edge language models, you must first configure the plugin:

 1. Obtain an **API key** from your [OpenAI account](https://platform.openai.com/api-keys).
-2. In Eclipse, navigate to `Window` > `Preferences`.
+2. In the **Eclipse IDE**, navigate to `Window` > `Preferences`.
-3. Find and select the **NoMoreChanges** section in the preferences menu.
+3. Find and select the **NoMoreChanges** section.
-4. Paste your API key into the designated field and save.
+4. Paste your API key into the designated field to activate the **AI generator**.

 ---
-## 🛠️ Installation (via Dropins)
+## 🛠️ Installation for Eclipse IDE

-As this is a custom plugin, installation is done by placing the plugin file directly into your Eclipse installation directory.
+As a custom Eclipse plugin, installation is handled via the `dropins` directory:

-1. Download the latest `NoMoreChanges_x.x.x.jar` file from the [Releases page](https://github.com/ckmanees/no-more-changes/releases).
+1. Download the latest `NoMoreChanges_x.x.x.jar` from our [GitHub Releases](https://github.com/ckmanees/no-more-changes/releases).
 2. Locate your Eclipse installation folder.
 3. Place the downloaded `.jar` file inside the `eclipse/dropins/` subdirectory.
-4.  **Restart Eclipse** completely for the plugin to be loaded.
+4.  **Restart your Eclipse IDE** to load the AI commit message plugin.

 ---
-## 🤝 Contributing
+## 🤝 Contributing to the AI Revolution

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you'd like to help improve **NoMoreChanges**, please feel free to fork the repository, make your changes, and submit a pull request.
-You can also open an issue to report bugs or suggest new features.
+This is an open-source project aimed at enhancing developer productivity through **Artificial Intelligence**.
+Contributions are welcome!
+Whether it's improving the AI integration, fixing bugs, or suggesting new features, feel free to fork the repository and submit a pull request.

+---
+**Tags**: `eclipse plugin`, `ai`, `artificial intelligence`, `commit message`, `git`, `generator`, `egit`, `openai`, `gpt`, `developer tool`, `java`, `automation`, `machine learning`, `generative ai`, `workflow`, `productivity`